bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 * to pass on to...
 Billy passed on several of his bad habits to his children.

+* whether... or..., (still)
+Whether the weather is hot or cold, we will still go out.
+Whether or not you come with me, I'll still go on my trip.
+Whether we leave tomorrow or the next day, you still need to pack.

+* When..., A... and B...
+When they had arrived in the office, Claire went to the meeting and Bryan began working.

 # Janurary 6: Wash your hands